 Sweet Potato & Turkey Pizza is a delicious spin on a favorite holiday pairing!
+What a wonderful way to use up any holiday left overs you may have!

 I hope everyone had a fantastic Thanksgiving!
 I have a fridge full of leftovers staring at me and I can’t think of anything better to make than this pizza.
 It’s the best way to enjoy my favorite Thanksgiving flavors any time of year!